 \section{Methods: Model Training and Evaluation}

 Our brain decoding model, \textit{NeuroAdapter}, as shown in Fig. \ref{fig:pipeline_training}, is built on the IP-Adapter framework \citep{ye2023ip-adapter}.
-We conditioned a pre-trained Stable Diffusion model \footnote{\url{https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5}} (SD, \cite{Rombach_2022_CVPR}) on fMRI-derived features via cross-attention mechanism to reconstruct perceived visual stimuli.
-We explain our method details for the Natural Scene Dataset (NSD, \cite{nsd}) but similar method applies to the other datasets as well.
+We conditioned a pre-trained Stable Diffusion model \footnote{\url{https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5}} (SD; \cite{Rombach_2022_CVPR}) on fMRI-derived features via cross-attention mechanism to reconstruct perceived visual stimuli.
+In this section, we explain the details of our method with the Natural Scene Dataset (NSD; \cite{nsd}), but a similar method applies to the other datasets as well.